ARTCRAFTS/artcraftvis.github.io/_posts/2021-09-01-Active-Directory.md

+---
+layout: single
+title: Active Directory
+excerpt: "Active Directory is the directory service for Windows Domain Networks.
+It is used by many of today's top companies and is a vital skill to comprehend when attacking Windows."
+date: 2021-09-01
+classes: wide

+categories:
+  - Blue Team
+  - infosec
+  - Red Team
+tags:
+  - Blue Team
+  - Red Team
+---

 # Introduction
 Active Directory is the directory service for Windows Domain Networks.
 It is used by many of today's top companies and is a vital skill to comprehend when attacking Windows.